-Whitby has a very diverse and unique history.
+The History Of Whitby Whitby has a very diverse and unique history.
 The images in the gallery below are in some way related to Whitby’s history.
 You may click on these thumbnails to see larger pictures.
-If you have any images you would like to display in this gallery then please send them to Glenn at email@example.com.
-Images sent will be displayed here and will also be offered for sale to site readers with all the proceeds going to the RNLI which is the designated charity of Real Whitby.
+If you have any images you would like to display in this gallery then please send them to Glenn […]

 Right on the headland, 199 steps up from the cobbled quayside and smack next door to the famous ruined Abbey sits Abbey House.
 YHA’s new home in Whitby.